A narrow road with 28 hairpin turns and 9 tunnels to Monte San Simeone

-Monte San Simeone is a mountain peak at an elevation of 1.208m (3,963ft) above the sea level, located in the Province of Udine in the Italian autonomous region of Friuli-Venezia Giulia.
+Monte San Simeone is a mountain peak at an elevation of 1,208 m (3,963 ft) above sea level, located in the Province of Udine, in Italy.
+There's space for a single car, with no guardrails, and hairpin turns in tunnels where you can't see the other end.

 Can you drive to Monte San Simeone?

-Set high in the southeastern part of Carnic Prealps, the road to the summit, also known as Mont Sant Simeon, is totally paved, with concrete parts, and extremely narrow.
+The road to the summit, also known as Mont Sant Simeon, is fully paved with concrete parts (not in the best condition), and extremely narrow.
 It’s called Strada del Monte San Simeone.
 The road is mostly wide enough only for one car.
 If you don’t like narrow roads, better avoid it: it’s not wide enough for two cars to pass at the same time.

 How long is the road to Monte San Simeone?

-Starting at the paved Strada Provinciale 36 (SP36), the road to Chiesa di San Simeone, a mountain church near the summit is 11.1km (6.89 miles) long.
-It’s extremely steep, hitting a 12% of maximum gradient through some of the ramps.
-This road and a nice panorama from the plateau are the reasons that Monte San Simeone is also very popular with bikers.
-From Bordano they do more than 1000 meters of altitude in ascent and then return by the same road.
+Starting at the paved Strada Provinciale 36 (SP36), the road to Chiesa di San Simeone, a mountain church near the summit, is 11.1 km (6.89 miles) long.
+It’s extremely steep, with a maximum gradient of 12% through some of the ramps.
+This road and the nice panorama from the plateau are reasons that Monte San Simeone is also very popular with bikers.
+From Bordano, they climb more than 1,000 meters of altitude in ascent and then return by the same road.

 Is the road to Monte San Simeone defiant?

-Located on the northern part of the country, near the Slovenian border, the thrilling road was skillfully built, with 28 hairpin turns and 9 unlit tunnels.
-The hairpin section runs largely in the sparse forest, so even at high temperatures there is at least some shade.
+The thrilling road to the summit was skillfully built, with 28 hairpin turns (9 of them through unlit tunnels).
+The hairpin section runs largely through sparse forest, so even at high temperatures, there is at least some shade.
 This ascent is an absolute must for fans of winding routes.